-Risk Action Impact

-Staggered starts/ends for each class to limit Parents informed, posters on gates, SLT To reduce social contact between families

-social contact to staff the gates

-Y6 Y5 Y4 Y3 Y2 Y1 FS2 Start 8.40am 8.50am 9am 9.10am 8.50am 9am 9.10am Finish 3pm 3.10pm 3.20pm 3.30pm 3.10pm 3.20pm 3.30pm Mon-Thur

-Friday 2.15pm 2.10pm 1.50pm 2pm 2.05pm 1.55pm 1.45pm finish

-Short working week, school is to close at 2.15pm on Fridays to allow staff PPA time and to ensure areas are deep cleaned and resourced for the following week a timetable will be given to staff so that we can maintain social distances
+School is open for vulnerable and key worker pupils the times are 9am-3.15pm for all pupils and we will continue to close early on Fridays at 2pm for all pupils.

+all pupils.
+Risk Action Impact Parents informed, posters on gates, SLT to staff the gates es, SLT To reduce social contact between families Y6 Y5 Y4 Y3 Y2 Y1 FS2] Start 8.40am 8.50am 9am 9.10am 8.50am 9am 9.10am Finish Mon-Thur 3pm 3.10pm 3.20pm 3.30pm 3.10pm 3.20pm 3.30pm , - Friday finish 2.15pm 2.10pm 1.50pm 2pm 2.05pm 1.55pm 1.45pm Short working week, school is to close at • Pupils to have lunch in their classrooms To reduce social contact between families 2.15pm on Fridays to allow staff PPA time and and then to be picked up at staggered gered To allow staff PPA time and that classes to ensure areas are deep cleaned and resourced d times do not have to be covered by other staff for the following week • (see timetable of staggered start and finishes) and Staff may leave at 2.30pm to work at home on Fridays Staff are to record pup il attendan ce on SIMS • Staff complete registers To ensure attendance is recorded daily registers an d record lu nch orders. • Send lunch orders to the office